IndestructibleA/cherry_engine/README.md

 # cherry_engine
-A basic engine for web games writing in html, and javascript technology .
+Basic engine for writing web games in html and javascript.
+At the moment it is still being developed.